9 Ways to Experience New Orleans on a Budget

 Decadent, Flaky Beignets (pronounced ben-YAYS) (pictured below)

-- Cafe Du Monde – Established in 1862 in the New Orleans French Market, Cafe Du Monde is the most famous place for beignets and their dark roasted chickory coffee.
-It’s open 24 hours a day, 7 days a week except for Christmas.
-Beignets, beignet mix, and their delicious coffee are available online as well as at various stores throughout the city.
+- Cafe Du Monde – Established in 1862 in the New Orleans French Market, Cafe Du Monde is the most famous place for beignets and their dark-roasted chickory coffee.
+It’s open 24 hours a day, 7 days a week, except for Christmas.
+Beignets, beignet mix, and their delicious coffee are available online and at various stores throughout the city.

-- Cafe Beignet – Featured on the show “Best Food I Ever Ate” on the Food Network, Cafe Beignet has 3 locations throughout New Orleans.
+- Cafe Beignet—Featured on the show “Best Food I Ever Ate” on the Food Network, Cafe Beignet has three locations throughout New Orleans.
 In addition to the flaky beignets, they offer a full breakfast menu available all day, New Orleans specialty foods, pastries, coffees, a full-service bar, and live music during happy hour.

-- Pralined Pecans – Loretta’s Authentic Pralines (they also make beignets with pralined pecans inside – is your mouth watering yet?!)
+- Praline Pecans – Loretta’s Authentic Pralines (they also make beignets with praline pecans inside – is your mouth watering yet?!)

 Cost: Varies by restaurant